AdobeDocs/experience-manager-cloud-service.de-DE/help/assets/add-assets.md

 -->

 <!-- #ENGCHECK assuming this is not relevant? remove after confirming#
-   During the upload operation, AEM saves the portions of the asset being uploaded as chunks of data in the CRX repository.
-When the upload completes, AEM consolidates these chunks into a single block of data in the repository.
+   During the upload operation, [!DNL Experience Manager] saves the portions of the asset being uploaded as chunks of data in the CRX repository.
+When the upload completes, [!DNL Experience Manager] consolidates these chunks into a single block of data in the repository.

    To configure the cleanup task for the unfinished chunk upload jobs, go to `https://[aem_server]:[port]/system/console/configMgr/org.apache.sling.servlets.post.impl.helper.ChunkCleanUpTask`.
 -->

-1. Das Dialogfeld „Upload-Fortschritt“ in AEM Assets zeigt die Anzahl der erfolgreich hochgeladenen Dateien und die der Dateien an, die nicht hochgeladen werden konnten.
+1. The upload progress dialog in [!DNL Assets] displays the count of successfully uploaded files and the files that failed to upload.

 Darüber hinaus zeigt die Assets-Benutzeroberfläche das zuletzt hochgeladene Asset oder den Ordner, den Sie zuerst erstellt haben.